TheKurgan123/TheKurgan123/README.md

 - 👋 Hi, I’m @TheKurgan123.
 I love programming, movies, nature, beauty and a little art if time.
 And of course God.
-I’m interested in C#, ASP, web development, dtabase development and mobile development.
+I am interested in a utilizing ASP.Net, C#, .NET and SQL programmer/developer skills for improved business processes, applications, websites, web services, data quality, productivity, and more satisfying IT experience for customers and employees.

 - 📫 How to reach me:  Green@GreenProductions800.com

 <!---